MSc Computer Simulations for Science and Engineering

 - to join the international research community by continuing PhD studies in the CSE and science/engineering fields where simulation and high-performance computing is applied: fluid dynamics, electromagnetics, molecular physics, quantum chemistry, material science, chemical engineering, structural mechanics, biocomputing, and many more.

-- to gain employment in “end-user” high-tech industry and “provider companies”, using and developing tools for advanced computer simulation in the pharmaceutical, automotive, materials, aeronautics, power generation, microelectronics, etc. industries.
+- to gain employment in "end-user" high-tech industry and "provider companies", using and developing tools for advanced computer simulation in, for example, the pharmaceutical, automotive, materials, aeronautics, power generation, and microelectronics industry.

 - to start new innovative companies which are based on CSE expertise.

-The graduates of this programme are in high demand in the labour market as well.
-Alumni work in large and smaller companies such as Ericsson (Sweden), IBM Peking (China), BASF (Germany), Tata Steel (The Netherlands), DeCode genetics (Iceland), Sabic (India), AT Kearney (The Netherlands), HERE (Germany), TNO (The Netherlands) and many others.
+The graduates of this programme are also in high demand in the labour market.
+Graduates work in large and smaller companies such as Ericsson (Sweden), IBM Peking (China), BASF (Germany), Tata Steel (The Netherlands), DeCode genetics (Iceland), Sabic (India), AT Kearney (The Netherlands), HERE (Germany), TNO (The Netherlands) and many others.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
-The particular strength of mathematics is its high grade of abstraction with one and the same mathematical model used to describe very different features in many different areas of application.
-This versatility leads to the effect that once you can quantify phenomena you will be able to investigate these phenomena independently of their source, for example in science, engineering, society and the economy.
+The particular strength of mathematics is its high grade of abstraction, with the same mathematical model used to describe very different features in various areas of application.
+This versatility leads to the effect that once you can quantify phenomena, you will be able to investigate them independently of their source, for example, in science, engineering, society and the economy.
 Many of the UN goals of sustainable development are accordingly linked to Applied Mathematics, to name just a few: Good health and well-being, Affordable and clean energy, Decent work and economic growth, Industry, innovation and infrastructure, Sustainable cities and communities, Climate action, Life below water, Reduced inequality and others.
-The master’s programme in Computer Simulations for Science and Engineering provides the student with the knowledge and tools applicable for their successful treatment.
+The master’s programme in Computer Simulations for Science and Engineering provides the student with the knowledge and tools applicable for successful treatment.
 You will see examples of how to do this in different courses.
-It is not uncommon for the final master’s degree project to be devoted to questions related to sustainable development and its various goals.
+It is not uncommon for the final master's degree project to be devoted to questions related to sustainable development and its various goals.
 The examples of sustainable development goals addressed by the programme are:

 Faculty and research